dinhjeffrey/learning-ds/statistics/statistics-freedman.md

 5. The <i>regression fallacy</i> consists in thinking that the regression effect must be due to something other than spread around the SD line.

 6. There are two regression lines that can be drawn on a scatter diagram.
 One predicts y from x; the other predicts x from y.

+##Chapter 11: The R.M.S Error for Regression

+###Summary

+1. When the regression line is used to predict y from x, the difference between the actual value and the predicted value is a <i>residual</i>, or prediction error.